Hannah Höch: Women in Dada

 Höch was the lone woman among the Berlin Dada group.
 Emmy Hennings and Sophie Taeuber were also important figures in Zurich, while others, including Beatrice Wood and Baroness Else von Freytag-Loringhoven, participated in New York.
 Höch references the hypocrisy of the Berlin Dada group and German society as a whole in her photomontage, Da-Dandy.
-Höch also wrote about the hypocrisy of men in the Dada movement in her short essay "The Painter", published in 1920, in which she portrays a modern couple that embraces gender equality in their relationship, a novel and shocking concept for the time.
-This is an example of how Höch was able to transcend one particular medium and convey her social ideals in many forms.
+Höch also wrote about the hypocrisy of men in the Dada movement in her short essay "The Painter", published in 1920, in which she examines the artistic crisis which ensues after a man is asked to do the dishes by his wife.
+This is an example of how Höch was able to transcend one particular medium and render her observations in yet another mode.

 Höch's time at Ullstein Verlag working with magazines targeted at women made her acutely aware of the difference between women as portrayed in media and their reality, and her workplace provided her with many of the images that served as raw material for her own work.
 She was also critical of the institution of marriage, often depicting brides as mannequins and children, reflecting the socially pervasive idea of women as incomplete people with little control over their lives.

 Höch worked for the magazine Ullstein Verlag between 1916 and 1926 in the department which focused on design patterns, handicrafts, knitting and embroidery, artistic forms within the domestic sphere which were considered appropriate for women.
 "The pattern designs Höch created for Ullstein's women's magazines and her early experiments with modernist abstraction were integrally related, blurring the boundaries between traditionally masculine and feminine modes of form and expression" (Makholm).
 She wrote a Manifesto of Modern Embroidery in 1918, which spoke to the modern woman, empowering her to take pride in her work.
 "She now drew on this experience and on a large body of advertising material she had collected, in images that were unprecedented in their insights into the way society 'constructs' women" (Hudson).

 Höch considered herself a part of the women's movement in the 1920s, as shown in her depiction of herself, alongside multiple political and cultural figures, in the large-scale photomontage Schnitt mit dem Küchenmesser DADA durch die letzte Weimarer Bierbauchkulturepoche Deutschlands ("Cut with the Kitchen Knife Dada through the Last Weimar Beer-Belly Cultural Epoch in Germany") (1919–20).
 Her pieces also commonly combine male and female traits into one unified being.
 During the era of the Weimar Republic, "mannish women were both celebrated and castigated for breaking down traditional gender roles."
 In this artwork Hoch metaphorically equates her scissors, used to cut images or her collages, to the kitchen knife.
 This is used to symbolize cutting through the dominant domains of politics and public life in Weimer culture.
 Her androgynous characters may also have been related to her bisexuality and attraction to masculinity in women (that is, attraction to the female form paired with stereotypically masculine characteristics).